GermanoGallicchio/research/SPREO.md

 .right-column-33[

-A negative correlation indicates that a _more negative_ ERN (i.e., greater ERN mean amplitude) is associated with greater power in that specific time-frequency point.
+A negative correlation indicates that a _more negative_ ERN (i.e., larger ERN mean amplitude) is associated with greater power in that specific time-frequency point.

-Interpretation: ...
+Subjects with greater theta-delta activity and near-alpha activity(and beyond) have a larger ERN.
 ]

 ---

-# mean ERN : [-3000, 3000] ms power (session 1a)
+# mean ERN : [-3000, 3000] ms power (session-block 1a)

 .left-column-66[
 <img src="SPREO_assets/analysis1_permutationH0testing_power_ernm_1a_20_B_5000Iter.jpg" width=80%>
 ]

 .right-column-33[

-Interpretation: ...
+With an intertrial interval of ca. 1.5 s (more or less?), the near-alpha effect stretches not only into trials _before_ the error but even into those _after_ the error.

+.small-text[
+(Speculation alert) What does it mean?
+The near-alpha pattern is unlikely to be specific to error-making.
+It could reflect the mobilization of resources towards the processing of the stimulus.
+The negative association effect could indicate that individuals with greater near-alpha power, allocate more resources to the task, and therefore _when they make an error_, their ERN is larger.
 ]
+]

 ---

+class: center, middle

+## statistical inference
+### Analysis set 2

+---

 # t-tests

+to be continued...